|

 had made before.
 His previous movies had been

-to b-movie material and recurring performances from fading performers.
+to B-movie status and recurring performances from fading performers.

 In addition to being a brilliantly accomplished horror movie, it's also

-an unparalleled psychological study, with Anthony Perkins unarguably
+an unparalleled psychological study, with Anthony Perkins arguably

 giving the performance of a lifetime.
 Psycho is as chilling as

-any movie you'll ever see, and it holds its own against any of today's
+any of the horror classics, and it holds its own against any of today's

 special effect vehicles.